Optimal Training of Fair Predictive Models: Efficient Approximation of Fair Worlds

-} Unlike the constrained optimization problem in (\ref{eq:hybrid_fair}), it is not straightforward to find the dual form of the optimization problem in (\ref{eq:hybrid_reparam}), which is the standard approach for solving such problems in the empirical likelihood literature.
+Unlike the constrained optimization problem in (\ref{eq:hybrid_fair}), it is not straightforward to find the dual form of the optimization problem in (\ref{eq:hybrid_reparam}), which is the standard approach for solving such problems in the empirical likelihood literature.
 The reason is that $p_i$ appears in multiple places -- specifically, $m(X_i; p_i, \alpha)$ is now a function of both $\alpha$ and $p_i$.
 To solve this problem, we provide a heuristic approach for optimizing (\ref{eq:hybrid_reparam}) via an iterative procedure that starts with an initialization of $\alpha$ and $p_i$s, and at the $k$th iteration updates the values for $\alpha^{k}$ and $p^{k}_i$s by treating $m(X_i; p_i, \ \alpha)$ as a function of $\{X_i, p^{k-1}_i, \alpha^{k-1}\}$.
 The procedure terminates when the difference between the two updates is sufficiently small.
-In Algorithm~\ref{alg:unified}, we provide a detailed description of our proposed iterative procedure to address this issue, which behaves well in experiments.
+In Algorithm~\ref{alg:unified}, we describe our proposed iterative procedure.